 The following rules for eligibility apply to all Texas Association of Private and Parochial Schools (TAPPS) events, including athletics, art, academic contests, and any other school-sponsored competition against other schools.
-A student is allowed to participate in TAPPS competition or contests only if the student is in good and regular standing in his or her classes.
-"Good and regular standing" includes, but is not limited to:
+A student is allowed to participate in TAPPS competitions or contests only if the student is in good and regular standing in his or her classes.
+"Good and regular standing" includes, but is not limited to

-- enrollment in at least four accredited academic courses - 2. failing no more than one course during the grading period. - In determining whether or not the student is passing, his or her work from the beginning of the semester to seven days before contest must be considered. - The length of time for ineligibility after a grading period shall be at least two weeks.
+- 1. enrollment in at least four accredited academic courses - 2. failing no more than one course during the grading period. - In determining whether or not the student is passing, his or her work from the

+Student-Parent Handbook 2022-23 | Page 20 Last Updated: Sep 19, 2022 beginning of the semester to seven days before the contest must be considered.

+• The length of time for an ineligibility after a grading period shall be at least two weeks.

 TAPPS shall deem all games in which an ineligible player participates to be a loss even if the team had obtained a victory in the said game/games.
-Participation will include, but not be limited to: dressing in the team uniform, playing in a game against any opponent or any other act which TAPPS considers to be participation.
-Team sponsors and coaches reserve the right to deem a student ineligible if academic or behavioral problems persist, and/or if a student proves to be a negative representative of the school.
+Participation will include, but not be limited to dressing in the team uniform, playing in a game against any opponent, or any other activities that TAPPS considers to be participation.
+Team sponsors and coaches reserve the right to deem a student ineligible if academic or behavioral problems persist, and/or if a student proves to be a negative representation of the school.